manuelsblanco/manuelsblanco/README.md

 ### Hello, World! 👋

-I'm Manuel, a Quality Assurance (QA) Software Engineer hailing from Argentina.
+I'm Manuel, a Quality Assurance (QA) Software Engineer.
 Welcome to my GitHub universe!

 #### What I'm Up To 🔭